stamzid/image-distance/README.md

-# loblaw-digital
+# image-distance

 ## Instructions

 The project is built to be cross-platform application with frontend and backend written in React and python respectively.
 The frontend and backend needs to be run separately.

-checkout the project from github: `git clone https://github.com/stamzid/loblaw-digital.git`
+checkout the project from github: `git clone https://github.com/stamzid/image-distance.git`

 ### Backend

 Backend is written in Python and takes advantage of python virtual environment setup.
 For this project `pipenv` environment has been used.
 Please refer to relevant instructions for operating system specific installation of `python 3.7` and `pipenv` environment.

-Once installation complate, `cd` to `loblaw-digital/backend` folder and run the following chronologically:
+Once installation complate, `cd` to `image-distance/backend` folder and run the following chronologically:

 - `pipenv shell`